Are you trying to decide which Walt Disney World Moderate Hotel to choose for your vacation?

 - Casitas 1 Bedroom Suite with 2 Double Beds and a Queen Murphy bed sleeps 6

 - 1 Bedroom Suite with a King Bed and a Queen Murphy Bed which sleeps 4

 - Casitas Executive Suite with a King Bed and 2 Double Beds and sleeps 6

 The standard rooms are a reasonable size at 314 square feet – certainly large enough to accommodate a family of 4, particularly if the children are young.

-The rooms were refurbished in 2009.
 The bathroom is small, but the sink and vanity is outside so this makes it more convenient for families.